ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## EXECUTIVE SUMMARY
 NoteBook 1 describes a psychological-dialogical transformation system.
 NoteBook 2 describes a neurobiological-embodied process.
 But they're describing the exact same mechanism from different vantage points.
-The key insight: Your alpha function operates through BOTH the sensorimotor channel AND the symbolic channel simultaneously.
-What NoteBook 2 calls "embodied simulation" and "felt sense" IS the alpha function at work in Channel 1 (Piaget).
-What NoteBook 1 calls "internally persuasive discourse" IS the alpha function at work in Channel 2 (Vygotsky).
+The key insight: Your alpha function metabolizes symbolic material (Channel 2) through recursive oscillation with embodied signals (Channel 1)..
+What NoteBook 2 calls "embodied simulation" and "felt sense" are Channel 1 (embodied sensorimotor/interoceptive) signals that Alpha-Function uses during processing.
+What NoteBook 1 calls "internally persuasive discourse" is Channel 2 (symbolic) material that Alpha-Function metabolizes in oscillation with Channel 1.

 ---